SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Introduction

 \section{Introduction}

-Event cameras are a recent development in computer vision that is revolutionizing how visual information is captured and processed \citep{gallego2020event}.
-They are particularly well-suited for detecting fast moving objects, as they can eliminate redundant information and significantly reduce memory usage and data processing requirements.
-This is achieved through innovative pixel design resulting in a sparse data output that is more efficient than traditional cameras \citep{posch2010qvga,son20174}.
-However, most event data processing algorithms rely on complex and deep ANNs, which are not aligned with the low power consumption benefits of event cameras.
+Event camera is a recent development in computer vision, and it is revolutionizing the way visual information is captured and processed \citep{gallego2020event}.
+They are particularly well-suited for detecting fast-moving objects, as they can eliminate redundant information and significantly reduce memory usage and data processing requirements.
+This is achieved through innovative pixel design, resulting in a sparse data output that is more efficient than traditional cameras \citep{posch2010qvga,son20174}.
+However, most of the event data processing algorithms rely on complex and deep ANNs, which are not aligned with the event camera's low power consumption benefits.
 Instead, combining event-based vision tasks with SNNs has shown great potential thanks to their highly compatible properties, especially in tasks such as action recognition\citep{liu2021event}.

 Spiking Neural Networks have emerged as a promising alternative that can address the limitations of traditional neural networks for their remarkable biological plausibility, event-driven processing paradigm, and exceptional energy efficiency \citep{gerstner2002spiking}.
-The network's asynchronous operations depend on bionic neurons, communicating information via precisely timed discrete spikes \citep{neftci2019surrogate}.
+The network's asynchronous operations depend on biological neurons, communicating information via precisely timed discrete spikes \citep{neftci2019surrogate}.
 The event-driven processing paradigm enables sparse but potent computing capabilities, where a neuron activates only when it receives or generates a spike \citep{hu2021spiking}.
 This property gives the network remarkably high energy efficiency and makes it an ideal candidate for processing event-based data.
 Nevertheless, existing approaches for combining event cameras with SNN require the conversion of asynchronous events into conventional frames for downstream processing, resulting in additional data mapping work and a loss of sparsity \citep{kang2020asie}\citep{berlin2020r}.
 Moreover, this process leads to the loss of detailed temporal information, which is critical for accurate action recognition \citep{innocenti2021temporal}.
-Therefore, developing SNN-compatible novel techniques that can operate directly on event data remains a challenge.
+Therefore, developing SNN-compatible novel techniques that operate directly on event data remains challenging.